Travel safely with Welcome Pickups

 Taxis in Tel Aviv

-Tel Aviv is one of the most popular destinations in Israel, as well as the financial and cultural center of the country.
+Tel Aviv is one of the most popular destinations in Israel, as well as the financial and cultural centre of the country.
 The seaside location makes Tel Aviv a very inviting summertime destination, and its reputation for buzzing nightlife and a burgeoning cultural scene explains why it is often called the ‘city that never stops’.
 If you want to make the most of your visit in this exciting city, don’t waste any time trying to figure out your way around the public transportation network.
 Grab a Tel Aviv taxi and you’ll be on your way to a fun vacation in no time.

 Hand picked & english speaking drivers